node-apn/node-apn/README.md

 	note.payload = {'messageFrom': 'Caroline'};

 	apnConnection.pushNotification(note, myDevice);

 The above options will compile the following dictionary to send to the device:

 	{"messageFrom":"Caroline","aps":{"badge":3,"sound":"ping.aiff","alert":"\uD83D\uDCE7 \u2709 You have a new message"}}

-#### A note on Unicode.

-If you wish to send notifications containing emoji or other multi-byte characters you will need to ensure they are encoded correctly within the string.
-Notifications can be transmitted to Apple in either UTF-8 or UTF-16 and strings passed in for the Alert will be converted accordingly.
-UTF-8 is recommended for most cases as it can represent exactly the same characters as UTF-16 but is usually more space-efficient.
-When manually encoding strings as above with `\uD83D\uDCE7` the character (in this case a surrogate pair) is escaped in UTF-16 form because Javascript uses UTF-16 internally for Strings but does not handle surrogate pairs automatically.

-If in doubt, leave the encoding as default.
-If you experience any problems raise an issue on GitHub.

 ### Setting up the feedback service